brenny0707/event-organizer/db/DEV_README.md

 # Dynamic Events

-### Application to dynamically add RSVPs and arrange seat oragnizations
+#### Application to dynamically add attendees and arrange seat organizations

 ## Checklist (**MVPs in bold**)